atech-devteam/forest-detectecting/README.md

 ![Instance Segmentation Sample](resource/i_web-service.png)

-o The service model is based on the Mask R-CNN, which enables object detection and segmentation simultaneously according to the characteristics of forestland images in which many objects (forests, hiking trails, rocks, etc.) without a predetermined shape are distributed.
+o The service model is based on the Mask R-CNN [https://github.com/matterport/Mask_RCNN], which enables object detection and segmentation simultaneously according to the characteristics of forestland images in which many objects (forests, hiking trails, rocks, etc.) without a predetermined shape are distributed.

 o In order to develop the model, the objects appearing in the forestland image were classified into a total of 13 classes and learned.
 The trained model detects class entities defined in the forestland image, and divides the areas of each detected object to recognize the shape.